spruceUI/spruceOS/spruce/aarch64/README.md

 | `mv`, `cp`, `sort` | `mv -T` (3 ports), `cp -RT`, `sort -V` rejected. |
 | `stat`, `timeout`, `shuf`, `tac`, `sha1sum` | not built into that BusyBox at all. |

-## lib64 - what the rootfs has no usable copy of
+## lib - what the rootfs has no usable copy of

 Seven of these replace libraries that spruce already ships in `spruce/flip/lib` but which need `GLIBC_2.34` or newer, so on a glibc-2.33